The Locals May Cover Their Arms, Legs, and Hair from Public View During the Day, but Lira to Simits That They’re Watching Chelsea Handler at Midnight

-It was at this point that I announced to Groom, “Okay, I know we’re trying not to buy too much stuff since it’s all going to be left behind in a year, and I know you’re not really a fan of a lot of electronic input into our brains, but as the breadwinner for the household, I’m issuing an executive financial decision: we have to get a tv, and we have to get cable.
+It was at this point that I announced to Byron, “Okay, I know we’re trying not to buy too much stuff since it’s all going to be left behind in a year, and I know you’re not really a fan of a lot of electronic input into our brains, but as the breadwinner for the household, I’m issuing an executive financial decision: we have to get a tv, and we have to get cable.
 If the world shuts down during the winter here, as we’ve heard–with the buses running on limited schedules, the streets being impassable and covered with ice, the markets carrying only two vegetable choices (one of them being turnips), and everyone spending three months sitting around their coal stoves spitting pumpkin seed shells onto the floor—my sanity is going to require that I am allowed some make believe friends who come to the house to fill my brain with words besides ‘Mom, I can’t get all the shampoo out of my hair.’
 I need special pretend friends like David Letterman.
 And Khloe Kardashian.
 And Tina Fey.
 Except Tina wouldn’t be a make believe friend because she actually really likes me and called last week to see if I want to go shoe shopping with her and Tracy Morgan.”

 The process of getting a television involved approximately six bus rides to neighboring towns to eyeball sets and prices.
-Eventually, Girl and I bought one from Turkey’s version of a Super Target, a place called Kipa (It has peanut butter!
+Eventually, Allegra and I bought one from Turkey’s version of a Super Target, a place called Kipa (It has peanut butter!
 It has Pepsi Max!
 It had fans during the heatwave!); of course, and this is why we’re constantly reminded of how lucky we are in the States to have a car, every purchase without one becomes a major production.
 Finding the desired product usually takes a few days or weeks.
 Getting to the desired product may require a walk of a few kilometers in conjunction with a couple of bus rides.
 Then, of course, the desired product has to be carried back home through bus and walk.
 What’s more, as long as you’ve made the effort to get to a store where there is good stuff to buy, you may as well load up.
 In the case of Kipa, we may head over for a toaster, but we also like to buy a week’s worth of groceries, too, which we then hoof and dolmus back to Ortahisar in our big travel backpacks.

 Naturally, the first thing we discovered was that the DVD player wasn’t “universal” at all, as I’d hoped (DVD’s are made by zone, which means many European players won’t spin U.S. DVD’s, etc.).